 Below: Screenshot from “1968 Olympics: Women’s Swimming Trials” showing the Coliseum in the background.
 Janie Barkman represented the U.S. at the Olympics in 1968 and 1972, earning two golds and a bronze.

 By 1968, the L.A.
 Swim Stadium hadn’t yet upgraded to an electronic scoreboard.
 Electronic touchpad timing for aquatics didn’t become commercially available until 1967.
-At that time, a new Omega system would set you back about $500,000.
-That would be around four million dollars today.
+At that time, a new Omega system would set you back about $500,000, around four million in today’s dollars.

 Above right: Nyad in an ABC Wide World of Sports promotional photo from 1979.